alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 all things are not equal.

-For the purpose of this article, the Simulators are hypothetical creatures that are running the simulation where we supposedly reside.
+For the purpose of this article, the Simulation Hypothesis is the idea that we are living inside a computer simulation, and the Simulators are hypothetical creatures that are running the simulation where we supposedly reside.

 ## A Thermodynamical Argument